 Have you ever wondered what a day in the life of a journalist is like?

-A journalist is always required to stay on top of the latest trends.
+A journalist has to stay on top of the latest trends.
 They do this by checking newswires such as the Associated Press or Reuters as well as social media platforms like Twitter and Facebook.
 He/she has in-depth conversations with the editor about which stories are current and which ones are unusual.
 No two days are same in the life of a journalist.

-Once the journalist has been assigned a story to cover, he is responsible for conducting in-depth research.
-However, journalists aren’t always allotted stories.
+Once the journalist has a story to cover, he is responsible for conducting in-depth research.
+However, sometimes journalists have to find their own stories.
 Most journalists get their stories by perusing press releases, observing processes in their respective beats, talking to people and being members of communities.
 Once they have zeroed down on a story, that’s when the legwork begins.
 From verifying facts to conducting in-depth research, journalists have to hit the ground running for every story they cover.
 This involves the identification of potential sources, on-the-spot reporting, taking photos and videos and doing contextual research to find out related news items.

-All reporters are assigned a beat.
+A beat is assigned to all reporters.
 That is, they are given a subject area to cover and write about.
 Beat reporters cover everything from a specific sports team to local crime.
 They develop experience in their beat area by cultivating contacts, getting to know the right people and earning their trust.
 For example, a crime reporter who is reporting on a gang from a particular area has informants in and around that area who give him regular updates.

-What is journalism?
-Journalism is one of the most multi-faceted professions out there and one needs to be willing to dabble in a plethora of different subjects on a daily basis if they want to take up and be successful in this profession.
+One of the most multi-faceted professions out there is journalism.
+One needs to be willing to dabble in a plethora of different subjects on a daily basis if they want to take up and be successful in this profession.